ibm-cloud-docs/power-iaas/use-case-oracle.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Deploying an Oracle database IBM Power Systems Virtual Server
+# Deploying an Oracle database in a IBM Power Systems Virtual Server
 {: #use-case-oracle}

 Learn how to deploy an Oracle database in a {{site.data.keyword.powerSysShort}}.